How fast could your company grow with with the right kind of working capital in place?

 - A minimum turnover of £1 million.

-- Minimum of two years trading history.
+- Minimum of three years trading history.

 An example of a supply chain finance facility working within a business.